The real-life murders that even Agatha Christie couldn’t solve | World

 Who were these women and what happened?

-Some of the cases were detailed by the BBC radio show and podcast Lady Killers, which portrays women suspected of murder in cases in the 19th century.
+Some of the cases were detailed by the BBC radio show and podcast Lady Killers, which depicts women suspected of murder in cases in the 19th century.

 Madeleine Smith and Pierre Emile L’Angelier: Forbidden romance with a tragic end – Photo: BBC